 Alex Moussa Sawadogo receives the Honorary Award of the German Africa Foundation 2023.
 The award is intended to honour his outstanding commitment to the film and cultural scene from Africa and his great dedication to changing the image of Africa in Germany through the medium of film.

 Presentation of the German Africa Award 2022 by Federal Chancellor Olaf Scholz to Prof Tulio de Oliveira and Dr Sikhulile Moyo

 German Africa Award

 The award winners are selected by an independent jury, which consists of around 20 representatives of the Federal Foreign Office and the Federal Ministry for Economic Cooperation and Development, the heads of the Africa departments of the political foundations as well as other personalities who are particularly committed to German-African relations.
 The jury selects from a number of proposals submitted by German embassies, the foreign offices of the political foundations as well as business associations and chambers of foreign trade on the African continent.
 The German Africa Award is usually presented at a festive ceremony with around 300 guests from politics, business and society in Berlin.
-The award is presented by high-ranking German politicians, including Federal Foreign Minister Heiko Maas (2020), German Chancellor Dr Angela Merkel (2019), President of the German Bundestag Dr Wolfgang Schäuble (2018) and Federal President Dr Frank-Walter Steinmeier (2017).
+The award is presented by high-ranking German politicians, including German Chancellor Olaf Scholz (2022), Federal Foreign Minister Heiko Maas (2020), German Chancellor Dr Angela Merkel (2019) and President of the German Bundestag Dr Wolfgang Schäuble (2018).
 The award ceremony is accompanied by our media partner Deutsche Welle and also receives strong media attention on the African continent.